andcov/arXiv_preprints_version_analysis/README.md

 * `grobid` - True if Grobid managed to process this version, False otherwise
 * `pages` - number of pages
 * `delta_pages` - difference in the number of pages between this version and the previous one
+* `tokens_cnt` - number of tokens in this version
+* `delta_tokens_cnt` - difference in the number of tokens between this version and the previous one
-* `words_cnt` - number of unique words in this version
+* `words_cnt` - number of words in this version
+* `word_density` - number of words per page
-* `added_words_cnt` - number of unique words added from the previous version
+* `added_words_cnt` - number of words added from the previous version
-* `removed_words_cnt` - number of unique words removed from the previous version
+* `removed_words_cnt` - number of words removed from the previous version
+* `relative_added_words` - number of added words divided by the number of words from **this version**
+* `relative_removed_words` - number of removed words divided by the number of words **from the previous version**
 * `ref_cnt` - number of references
 * `delta_ref_cnt` - difference in the number of references between this version and the previous one
 * `authors_cnt` - number of authors
 * `delta_authors_cnt` - difference in the number of authors between this version and the previous one
 * `figures_cnt` - number of figures
 * `delta_figures_cnt` - difference in the number of figures between this version and the previous one
+* `figures_density` - number of figures per page
 * `title_changed` - True if the previous version has a different title
 * `abstract_changed` - True if abstract differs compared to the previous version

+### Words and tokens
+**Important:** A distinction must be made between words and tokens.
+From now on, tokens will be referring to all of the words that constitute a paper, while words will indicate the unique tokens that appear in a paper  (e.g. ”he is tall and he is short” consists of 7 tokens and 5 words)

+When computing any of the features related to words or tokens, what constitutes a token is a simple Regex expression `\p{L}{2,}` (two or more Unicode characters; Unicode characters were used instead of ASCII in order to incorporate other languages and alphabets).
+More advanced NLP techniques were considered, but due to the size of the corpus these were impractical.
+This simplicity may, however, not be and issue, as scientific papers use a formal register which is suitable for this kind of segmentation.

+### NaN values
-If one of these fields is equal to NaN or NaT it may be because:
+One of these fields may be equal to NaN or NaT if:
 * it is the first version, so the delta values could not be computed as there is no previous version to compare to.
-* `is_pdf` is False.
-In this case, the vast majority of the values cannot be extracted.
+* `is_pdf` is False; in this case, the vast majority of the values cannot be extracted.
-* `grobid` is False.
-In this case, any value that should have been extracted from the TEI file will be NaN.
+* `grobid` is False; in this case, any value that should have been extracted from the TEI file will be NaN.
-* in some cases, values are missing in the TEI file and they are replaced by NaN.
+* values in the TEI file are missing

-There is one exception to the issues mentioned above, the title.
+There is one exception to the cases mentioned above in relation to the title.
 If the title of a version cannot be extracted from the TEI file, or if this file does not exist, the original title from the Kaggle corpus will be used.

-When computing `words_cnt`, `added_words_cnt` and `removed_words_cnt`, what constitutes a token is a simple Regex expression (`[a-z]+`; note that uppercase letters are not included as the text is first converted to lowercase).
-More advanced NLP techniques were considered, but due to the size of the corpus these were impractical.
-This simplicity may, however, not be and issue, as scientific papers use a formal register which is suitable for this kind of segmentation.

 # Acknowledgements
 Thank you to arXiv for use of its open access interoperability.

 Thank you to Grobid for it's open source software.